-Mohr makes work that “conveys emotional and socio-political contents that just ride underneath the surface of a rigorous vocabulary” (Dance View Times).
-Her “insistently inventive” choreography (East Bay Express) brings dance in dialogue with other disciplines such as visual art and literature.
-Her body of work features innovative collaborations with acclaimed visual artists like Liam Everett, Ranu Mukherjee, Matthew Ritchie, and Danae Mattes.
-Her work has been presented recently by Highways Performance Space (LA), di Rosa Center for Contemporary Art (Sonoma), Moody Center for the Arts (Houston), SFMOMA, ODC Theater, Yerba Buena Center for the Arts, Montalvo Arts Center, and many others.
+As a choreographer, Mohr makes work that “conveys emotional and socio-political contents that ride just underneath the surface of a rigorous vocabulary.”
+(Dance View Times).
+Her performance work has been presented by Movement Research at Judson Church (NYC), 18th Street Arts Center (LA), Highways Performance Space (LA), Johns Hopkins University (Baltimore), di Rosa Center for Contemporary Art (Sonoma), Moody Center for the Arts (Houston), and in the Bay Area at SFMOMA, ODC Theater, Counterpulse, ICA San Francisco, 836M Gallery, and Yerba Buena Center for the Arts.

 As a dancer, Mohr trained at S.F.
 Ballet School and on scholarship at the Merce Cunningham and Trisha Brown Studios in New York City.
 She performed in the companies of dance pioneers Lucinda Childs and Trisha Brown.
 While dancing in New York, Mohr also freelanced with Liz Gerring, Douglas Dunn, Trajal Herrell, and Pat Catterson.